Cray-HPE/docs-csm/operations/network/dhcp/DHCP.md

 -   Persistent and resilient data store for DHCP leases in Postgres
 -   API access to manage DHCP
 -   Scalable pod that uses metalLB instead of host networking
--   Options for updates to HPE Cray EX management system IPs
+-   Options for updates to HPE Cray EX management system IP addresses

 ### DHCP Helper Workflow